News

 Company Overview

 Olive is a consumer food transparency app.
-A user scans a product by its barcode, label, or menu, and the app returns a score from 0 to 100 along with a short, plain-language verdict on whether the product is worth eating.
+A user scans a product by its barcode or label and the app returns a score from 0 to 100 along with a short verdict on whether there are any potential issues to be careful of when consuming that product.

-The score itself comes from Olive's own rubric, which weighs factors like seed oils, additives, processing level, organic sourcing, and lab-tested toxins.
-The model handles the part the user actually reads: turning that score and the ingredient breakdown into a two-sentence verdict written in the voice of a knowledgeable friend, delivered live as the result loads.
+The score itself comes from Olive's knowledge system, which weighs factors such as seed oils, additives, processing level, organic sourcing, and lab-tested toxins.
+The model handles the part the user actually reads: turning that score and the ingredient breakdown into a short message that informs the user if there are any ingredients to be wary of.

 A typical verdict reads like this:

-Because the verdict streams onto the screen word by word while the user waits, response speed is not a backend detail for Olive.
-It is the experience.
+Because the verdict streams onto the screen word by word while the user waits, response speed is imperative to a seamless user experience.

 Results at a Glance

-Using Inference.net, Olive replaced the third-party frontier models it had been running, first GPT-4.1 and later Claude Sonnet 4.6, with a custom model trained specifically for its product.
-The new model, olive/analyze-product-v1, is a 9B fine-tune served on NVIDIA GPUs deployed on the Inference.net platform.
+Using Inference.net, Olive replaced the third-party frontier models it had been running, first GPT-4.1 and later Claude Sonnet 4.6, with a custom model specifically tuned for its product.
+The new custom model is a fine-tuned Qwen 3.5 9B model served on NVIDIA GPUs deployed for production-scale on the Inference.net platform.

-The custom model uses the same brand-voice prompt Olive had already written, so the comparison is direct.
-It cut median end-to-end latency to under 600ms, brought p99 response time below one second, lowered inference cost by roughly 70%, and held a trailing-7-day error rate of 0.06%.
-Olive now serves around 70,000 product scans a day on infrastructure it controls.
+The custom model uses the same brand-voice prompt Olive had already written, so the comparison was direct and the evals confirmed that quality was maintained.
+The new model cut median end-to-end latency to under 600ms, about 4.6x faster, while p99 response time fell below a second and inference cost was lowered by approximately 70%.
+Olive now serves over 70,000 product scans a day on a much smaller, faster, and cheaper model capable of delivering the exceptional responses that its users have grown to love.

 Challenges

 Olive's verdict appears the instant a user finishes a scan.
-When the model takes two to three seconds to respond, the user is left watching a spinner during the exact moment they are deciding whether to trust the app.
-On Claude Sonnet 4.6, median end-to-end responses sat near 2.7 seconds, and the first visible word took over a second to arrive.
-For a feature meant to feel like a quick gut check in the grocery aisle, that delay worked against the whole experience.
+When the model takes two to three seconds to respond, the user is directly experiencing that latency making the product seem less snappy and less of a pleasure to use.
+On Claude Sonnet 4.6, median end-to-end responses sat near 2.7 seconds, and the first visible word could feel slow to appear.
+For a feature that people use repetitively while purchasing a multitude of different items in the grocery aisle, that delay stacked and took away from the whole experience.

 Costs climbed with usage